daviddavo/blog.ddavo.me/content/posts/tutorials/pocket-to-omnivore.en.md

 ---
 title: How to export your Pocket data to Omnivore
 date: 2023-05-21T18:13:36.792Z
-author: David Davó
+authors:
+    - ddavo
 tags:
     - tutorial
     - Pocket
     - Omnivore
     - Read Later
 categories:
     - tutorial
-lastmod: 2023-11-01T10:32:20.978Z
+lastmod: 2024-08-04T18:17:00.678Z
 keywords:
     - pocket
     - omnivore
     - export
     - import
 description: In this tutorial I provide a Jupyter notebook to exp your data from Pocket and upload it to Omnivoreort
 ---